GIScience/ohsome-api/README.md

 ## Tested With

-* [Postman](https://www.getpostman.com/) - Software to test REST APIs (e.g. build and send HTTP requests and view the responses)
+* [Postman](https://www.getpostman.com/) - Software to test REST APIs (build and send HTTP requests and view the responses)

 ## Authors